 1. Restaurant Management Checklist: Manager’s Duties

-A manager plays an important role in managing a restaurant.
+A manager plays a vital role in managing a restaurant.
 It is imperative that the manager is present when the restaurant opens and closes since he/she is responsible for all activities that happen in the restaurant.
-Thus a manager’s daily checklist is one of the most important parts of a restaurant management checklist.
-The checklist regarding daily duties of the manager can be divided into three parts; they are:
+Thus a manager’s daily checklist is one of the most crucial parts of a restaurant management checklist.
+The checklist regarding daily duties of the manager contains three sections; they are:

 (i) Manager’s Opening Checklist

-The manager who opens the restaurant will be responsible to open the cash register and for the adding of the opening cash.
+The manager who opens the restaurant will be responsible for unlocking the cash register and for the adding of the opening cash.
 He should also check the reservations made by the customer for the day and reply to all the emails that the restaurant has received.
-Checking inventory is another very important activity that a manager must venture into.
-A manager must coordinate with the executive chef to know about the available stock and whether it would suffice for the entire day, similarly the same thing must be done with the bartender as well.
+Checking inventory is another significant activity that a manager must perform.
+A manager must coordinate with the executive chef to know about the available stock, and whether it would suffice for the entire day, similarly the same thing must be done with the bartender as well.
 According to the previous day’s sales report, the manager must also project the sales of the particular day.
 In addition to this, a manager should always check the restrooms personally before opening the restaurant.

 (ii) Shift Change Checklist

-During the shift change of the manager, the previous manager should complete all his tasks so that the next manager can take up the operations of the restaurant and his tasks as mentioned in the restaurant management checklist smoothly.
-The first manager should also deliver all the necessary information to the next manager, for example if there is any reservation of 10 plus heads in the restaurant later in the day, or if the kitchen ran out of a particular item or if, a particular staff has resigned suddenly or is not on floor or some personal reasons.
-Once all this information is delivered, it will help the next manager in line to make appropriate decisions that will ensure that the restaurant runs smoothly during the rush hours of the day.
+During the shift change of the manager, the previous manager should complete all his tasks so that the next manager can take up the operations of the restaurant and his duties as mentioned in the restaurant management checklist smoothly.
+The first manager should also deliver all the necessary information to the next manager, for example if there is any reservation of 10 plus heads in the restaurant later in the day, or if the kitchen ran out of a particular item or if, a specific staff member has resigned suddenly or is not on floor or some personal reasons.
+Delivering all this information will help the next manager in line to make appropriate decisions that will ensure that the restaurant runs smoothly during the rush hours of the day.

 (iii) Manager’s Closing Checklist

 Next on the restaurant checklist for manager’s duties are the closing tasks.
-Just as managers have to perform certain duties at the start of the day, they have some similar duties that they must perform at the end of the day as well.
+Just as managers have to perform specific duties at the start of the day, they have some similar duties that they must perform at the end of the day as well.
 These duties precisely include counting the register, looking at the detailed sales report at the end of the day, counting tips and allocating them appropriately.
-Before closing down, the manager should again reach out to the executive chef and the bartender to know about the stock used and the stock available, if the stock available is less and a reorder needs to be requested for the next day.
-Moreover, since the opening manager has already recorded the opening stock, the closing manager can easily analyze if there are any misappropriations happening in the restaurant from the closing stock and the sales that happened in that particular day.
+Before closing, the manager must confirm the amount of stock used and the stock available from the executive chef and the bartender to deduce if the available stock is sufficient or not.
+In case the inventory is insufficient, he must reorder the required amount for the coming day.
+Moreover, since the opening manager would have already recorded the opening stock, the closing manager can easily analyze if any misappropriations are happening in the restaurant by comparing the closing stock to the sales for the day.
 For a detailed checklist concerned with just the daily duties of the restaurant manager, read Restaurant Manager Duties That All Great Managers Must Swear By!

 2. Restaurant Management Checklist For Side Work

-There are certain tasks that need to be done by the restaurant staff when the restaurant is in the low hours of the day, or when the restaurant is closed after the lunch and is prepping up for the evening shift.
-During these times, the staff who are idle are generally assigned some tasks both at the back and in the front of the restaurant.
-These tasks must be put on the restaurant daily checklist so as to make sure that they are not missed.
+Certain tasks need to be performed by the restaurant staff when the restaurant is in the slow hours of the day, or when the restaurant is closed after the lunch and is prepping up for the evening shift.
+At these hours, managers may assign some duties to idle staff members both at the back and in the front end of the restaurant.
+These tasks must be put on the daily checklist to make sure that they are not missed.
 These include:

 (i) Restaurant Management Checklist For Front Of The House Operations

 The idle staff is generally asked to check if any of the tablecloths are spoiled, if yes then they replace them.
-They fold the napkins, clean the cutlery, arrange the tables in accordance with the table arrangement technique, place fresh flowers in the table vase if your restaurant provides one, checks if there are a menu on all the tables and the like.
+They fold the napkins, clean the cutlery, arrange the tables per the table arrangement technique, place fresh flowers in the table vase if your restaurant provides one, checks if there are a menu on all the tables and the like.

 (ii) Restaurant Management Checklist For Back End Operations